haskell/cabal/doc/cabal-package.rst

         build-depends:    foo-internal, base
         default-language: Haskell2010

-Internal libraries are also useful for packages that define multiple executables, but do not define a publicly accessible library.
-Internal libraries are only visible internally in the package (so they can only be added to the :pkg-field:`build-depends` of same-package libraries, executables, test suites, etc.) Internal libraries locally shadow any packages which have the same name; consequently, don't name an internal library with the same name as an external dependency if you need to be able to refer to the external dependency in a
+Sublibraries are also useful for packages that define multiple executables, but do not define a publicly accessible library.
+Internal libraries are only visible internally in the package (so they can only be added to the :pkg-field:`build-depends` of same-package libraries, executables, test suites, etc.) Sublibraries locally shadow any packages which have the same name; consequently, don't name an internal library with the same name as an external dependency if you need to be able to refer to the external dependency in a